- Describe physical, cognitive, and emotional development that occurs during adolescence

 Because rates of physical development vary so widely among teenagers, puberty can be a source of pride or embarrassment.
 Early maturing boys tend to be stronger, taller, and more athletic than their later maturing peers.
 They are usually more popular, confident, and independent, but they are also at a greater risk for substance abuse and early sexual activity (Flannery, Rowe, & Gulley, 1993; Kaltiala-Heino, Rimpela, Rissanen, & Rantanen, 2001).
 Early maturing girls may be teased or overtly admired, which can cause them to feel self-conscious about their developing bodies.
 These girls are at a higher risk for depression, substance abuse, and eating disorders (Ge, Conger, & Elder, 2001; Graber, Lewinsohn, Seeley, & Brooks-Gunn, 1997; Striegel-Moore & Cachelin, 1999).
 Late blooming boys and girls (i.e., they develop more slowly than their peers) may feel self-conscious about their lack of physical development.
 Negative feelings are particularly a problem for late maturing boys, who are at a higher risk for depression and conflict with parents (Graber et al., 1997) and more likely to be bullied (Pollack & Shuster, 2000).

 The adolescent brain also remains under development.
-Recall from your earlier study, that the brain consists of six regions: temporal lobe, brain stem, cerebellum, occipital lobe (includes the visual cortex), parietal lobe, and the frontal lobe.
-The frontal lobe consists of the prefrontal cortex, premotor cortex, and motor cortex.
-The prefrontal lobe lies just behind the forehead.
 Up until puberty, brain cells continue to bloom in the frontal region.
 Adolescents engage in increased risk-taking behaviors and emotional outbursts possibly because the frontal lobes of their brains are still developing (Figure 2).
-Recall that this area is often called the “CEO of the brain”, as it is responsible for judgment, impulse control, and planning.
-It is still maturing into early adulthood, up until around age 25 (Casey, Tottenham, Liston, & Durston, 2005).
+Recall that this area is responsible for judgment, impulse control, and planning, and it is still maturing into early adulthood (Casey, Tottenham, Liston, & Durston, 2005).

 Link to Learning